– scroll down to see further images –

 The reverse of the tray has been hand-scored with a rough cross-hatching pattern.

 The tray is in excellent condition.

 Parsees subscribe to Zoroastrianism, one of the world’s oldest living religions.
-Darius was crowned king of Persia in 522 BC, and was the first of the Achaemenid kings to be confirmed as a true follower of Zoroaster.
+It is said to have its origins with Darius, who was crowned king of Persia in 522 BC, and was the first of the Achaemenid kings to be confirmed as a true follower of Zoroaster.
 Ahura Mazda, proclaimed by Zoroaster as God, was mentioned and celebrated as Creator in many of Darius’ speeches.

 Today, probably there are fewer than 125,000 Parsees or Zoroastrians worldwide.
 Perhaps no more than 80,000 live in Mumbai/Bombay, a city of 14 million people, and no more than 6,000 live in Karachi in Pakistan.

 Like the Chinese of Southeast Asia, the Parsees of India and Pakistan are a distinct but exceptionally successful commercial minority.
 By the nineteenth century, Bombay’s Parsee families dominated the city’s commercial sector, particularly in spinning and dyeing and banking.

 Wealth from these activities was put into property so that by 1855, it was estimated that Parsee families owned about half of the island of Bombay.
 Today, India’s most prominent Parsee family is the Tata Family, founders and owners of India’s most prominent conglomerate the Tata Group.

 Well off though they are as a community, the Parsees are dying out.
 It has been estimated that a thousand Parsees die each year in Mumbai, but only 300-400 are born.
 Today, one in five Mumbai Parsees is aged 65 or more.
 In 1901 the figure was one in fifty.
 Low birth rates are the main factor.